roat167/CS522-BigData-Spark/README.md

 # Introduction:

-This application is written in scala and is used to
+This application is written in scala and is used to to analyse apache access_log.
+The output will
 - display the unique ip address
 - and count number of request between March, 8th 2004 and March, 11th 2004.

 # Instruction:

+Assumed that you have Apache Hadoop, Spark, maven already installed on your machine:

 ## Step 1: building jar
 	In SparkProject directory, right click => Open in Terminal